Open soon!

 Alvar Aalto,

-armchair Paimio 1931-32, Pertti Männistö collection, photo: Anssi Vaarola
+Paimio armchair, 1931–32, Pertti Männistö Collection, photo: Anssi Vaarola

-Alvar Aalto, serving trolley 100 1937, photo: Anssi Vaarola
+serving trolley 100, 1937, photo: Anssi Vaarola

 No items found.